DHTMLX/docs-suite/docs/toolbar/load_data.md

 # Data loading

-There are several simple ways of loading data into dhtmlxToolbar:
+There are several simple ways of loading data into DHTMLX Toolbar:

 - on initialization of Toolbar
 - after initialization of Toolbar